Skip to content

 """

-This method generates predictions based on the input data using the
+Make predictions on new data using the trained predictor.

 Args: